archion/videopop/README.md

 videopop
 ========
-Popup online video out of the website.
-I will try to make it support all sites.
+Popup online video out of the webpage.
+I will try to make it support all sites in a robust way.

 currently known unsupported website
 - youtube html5 player